leiwu84/my-nutri/README.md

 ## Highlights
 1. The foods/meals that **you** eat.
-1. Identity your food and meal by the combined name and kind.
+1. Identity your food and meal by the combination of name and kind.

     !!! note